 Make sure each service is on its own individual page.
 This process — known as siloing — organizes a website’s content into distinct categories.
 Properly organizing content and keywords notifies search engines that your page is an authority, which boosts your search engine optimization (SEO).
 Mix up too much unrelated information on one page, and your SEO will take a hit.

+A well designed website can go a long way toward supporting your online presence.
 How your healthcare practice website looks has a huge impact on whether visitors stick around.
 Your website should feature a modern layout with a streamlined homepage that allows visitors to focus on key areas.
 All photos of you, your staff, and your practice should be high resolution and professionally done.
 Your website should also be “responsive,” meaning it looks good and functions well on desktop computers, smartphones, and tablets.

 The goal of your healthcare practice website should be to get visitors to become patients.
 To do this, it must prominently feature several calls to action (CTAs) that drive appointment bookings.
 Additionally, it should feature one-click calling that allows patients to speak with your front office staff without ever leaving the page.